mikaturunen/TUTORIAL-game-on-phaser/README.md

-# TUTORIAL-game-on-phabackgrounder
+# TUTORIAL-game-on-phaser
-Tutorial: How to build gamebackground ubackgrounding Phabackgrounder
+Tutorial: How to build games using Phaser

-The tutorial code ibackground releabackgrounded under MIT Licenbackgrounde.
-Thibackground doebackground not include any example abackgroundbackgroundetbackground (art, mubackgroundic, backgroundoundbackground) ubackgrounded in the tutorial.
+The tutorial code is released under MIT License.
+This does not include any example assets (art, music, sounds) used in the tutorial.